Path-yang/Path-yang/README.md

 ---

-- 🧑‍💻 I’m currently working on a stealth startup with my friends <br>
+🧑‍💻 I’m currently working on a stealth startup with my friends on AR/VR and video generation.
+We will be apply for a few grants too!
+Reachout to me if you would like to collaborate or contribute! <br>